Clinical trials

 What are the different phases of treatment trials?

-Treatment trials go through a series of phases to test whether they are safe and if they work.
+Treatment trials go through multiple phases to test whether they are safe and if they work.
 All new cancer drugs are tested in the laboratory before they are given to people.

 Phase 1 trials involve a very small number of people in a specialist research unit.
-They aim to discover what the most appropriate dose might be, and what the side effects are.
-If the drug is effective and a safe dose is found after a number of phase 1 trials, it could progress to phase 2.
+They aim to find the most appropriate dose might be and what the potential side effects are.
+If the drug is effective and a safe dose is found after several phase 1 trials, it could progress to phase 2.

-Phase 2 trials, still involving a small number of patients, aim to discover which types of cancer the treatment is going to be most effective for.
-They may also check the best way of giving the treatment, the ideal dose for effective treatment, and the side effects and consequences of this pattern of treatment.
+Phase 2 trials also involve a small number of patients, but they aim to find out how well the treatment works and which types of cancer it is most effective for.
+They may also check the best way of giving the treatment, the ideal dose for effective treatment and the side effects and consequences of this pattern of treatment.

-Phase 3 trials compare how well the treatment works compared to current, standard treatment.
+Phase 3 trials compare how well the treatment works compared to current treatments.
 This phase often involves much bigger groups of patients from many different hospitals, often in different countries.
-They can gather much more information on the effectiveness and side effects of new treatments, and often last several years or more.
+They can gather much more information about the treatments including how well they work and the side effects patients experience.
+Phase 3 trials often last several years or more.
 They often involve 'randomisation'.

-Phase 4 trials are carried out after a drug has been given a licence which proves it to be safe and effective for patients.
-These studies usually investigate the long term risks/side effects of treatment in standard use.
+Phase 4 trials look at the long term risks and side effects of a treatment, They happen after a drug has been given a licence which proves that it is safe and effective for patients.
 Phase 4 studies are not required for every medicine.

 What is randomisation?

-Randomisation is a way of randomly allocating people to treatment groups.
-This is often done by a computer in order to avoid bias.
-If there's no current treatment, a new treatment may need to be compared with a placebo (dummy treatment).
+Randomisation is a way of randomly assigning people to different treatment groups.
+If the new treatment is not being compared to a current treatment, it may be compared with a placebo (dummy treatment).
 Randomisation aims to make sure any difference in results is due to the treatment received.

 Taking part in a trial